 In \cite{HoferVelazquez18}, the first author and Vel\'azquez showed how the method of reflections can be modified to ensure convergence without a massive term and how this modified method can be used to obtain convergence results for the homogenization of the Poisson and Stokes equations.
 In order to study the fluctuations, a high accuracy of the approximation of $u_m$ is needed.
 This would make it necessary to analyze many of the terms arising from the modified method of reflections which we were allowed to disregard for the qualitative convergence result of $u_m$ in \cite{HoferVelazquez18}.
-It seems very hard to control sufficiently well these additional terms, which either do not arise or are of higher order for the (unmodified) method of reflections used in \cite{FigariOrlandiTeta85,Rubinstein1986}.
+It seems very hard to control sufficiently well these additional terms which either do not arise or are of higher order for the (unmodified) method of reflections used in \cite{FigariOrlandiTeta85,Rubinstein1986}.

 Thus, in the present paper, we do not use the method of reflections but follow an alternative approach to obtain an approximation for $u_m$.
-Again, we approximate $u_m$ by $\tilde u_m = v_0 + \sum_i v_{i}$, where $v_{i}$ solves the homogeneous Poisson (respectively Stokes) equation outside of $\overline B_i$.
-However, we do not take $v_{i}$ as in the method of reflections, where it is expressed in terms of $v_0$.
-Instead $v_{i}$ will depend on $u$, exploiting that we already know that $u_m$ converges to $u$.
-In contrast to the approximation obtained from the method of reflections, we will be able to choose $v_{i}$ in such a way that the approximation $\tilde u_m = v_0 + \sum_i v_{i}$ is sufficient to capture the fluctuations.
+Again, we approximate $u_m$ by $\tilde u_m = w_0 + \sum_i w_{i}$, where $w_{i}$ solves the homogeneous Stokes equations outside of $\overline B_i$.
+However, we do not take $w_{i}$ as in the method of reflections, where it is expressed in terms of $w_0$.
+Instead $w_{i}$ will depend on $u$, exploiting that we already know that $u_m$ converges to $u$.
+In contrast to the approximation obtained from the method of reflections, we will be able to choose $w_{i}$ in such a way that the approximation $\tilde u_m = w_0 + \sum_i w_{i}$ is sufficient to capture the fluctuations.

-A related approach has recently been used by G\'erard-Varet in \cite{Gerard-Varet19} to give a very short proof of the homogenization result $u_m \rightharpoonup u$ weakly in $\dot H^1$ under rather mild assumptions on the positions of the holes.
+A related approach has recently been used in a parallel work by G\'erard-Varet in \cite{Gerard-Varet19} to give a very short proof of the homogenization result $u_m \rightharpoonup u$ weakly in $\dot H^1$ under rather mild assumptions on the positions of the particles.
 However, since we study the fluctuations in this paper, we need a more refined approximation than the one used in \cite{Gerard-Varet19}.
-More precisely, to leading order, the function $v_{i}$ will only depend on the value of $u$ at $B_i$.
-However, $v_i$ will also include a lower-order term, which is still relevant for the fluctuations.
-As we will see, this lower-order term will depend in some way on the fluctuations of the positions of all the other holes.
+More precisely, to leading order, the function $w_{i}$ will only depend on $V_i$ and the value of $u$ at $B_i$.
+However, $w_i$ will also include a lower-order term which is still relevant for the fluctuations.
+As we will see, this lower-order term will depend in some way on the fluctuations of the positions of all the other particles.